Itz0xAkira/pokedex/README.md

 ## 🙏 Acknowledgments

 - Pokemon data sourced from [PokeAPI](https://pokeapi.co/)
-- Built as a sample project for full-stack development
+- Built as a sample project for full-stack development interview for FactoFly

 ---